Boeing says it's considering temporary layoffs to save cash during the strike by machinists

 “We just want a piece of the pie like everybody else,” she said.
 “Why should we work all this overtime and bust our backs while these guys (Boeing executives) are sitting sitting up in their suites just raking in the cash?”

 The bonuses have emerged as a flash point for union members.
-Workers say they ranged from $3,000 to $5,000 a year.
+Workers say they range from $3,000 to $5,000 a year.

 Boeing says it is hard to calculate bonuses in a way that is fair to 33,000 people who perform different jobs.
 So instead, the company proposes to ditch the payouts and replace them with automatic contributions of $4,160 per year to each employee’s 401(k) retirement account.